 Visual Perceptual Exam

 The next part of the evaluation is the Visual Perceptual Exam.
-This exam will take approximately 11⁄2 hours and helps determine your ability to take in visual information, process that information, and act on it.
+This exam will take approximately 1 and a half hours and helps determine the ability to take in visual information, process that information, and act on it.

 Dr. Thomas will check the following: